Friends of Greenbelt Theatre

-Cathy Jones, President, coordinates the International Baccalaureate program and teaches Mathematics at Central High School in Capitol Heights (PGCPS).
+Cathy Jones, Chair, is a National Board Certified Teacher of Mathematics and Theory of Knowledge in the International Baccalaureate Program at the Frederick Douglass High School in Upper Marlboro (PGCPS).
 She has been a Greenbelt resident since 2005.

 Michael Bloom is a former artistic director of Cleveland Play House.
 He is now a free-lance theatre director.
 His productions can be seen at Olney Theatre, Mosaic Theatre of Washington, and other theatres around the country.
 Dr. Bloom has taught at NYU, Harvard, and University of Texas, Austin.
 He is author of Thinking Like A Director.

 Supratik Chaudhuri works as Consulting Partner and Head of Digital Services at a leading IT consulting firm.
 An avid cinephile, his extended family and friends have included several who have been/are engaged in the Indian film industry, both arthouse and commercial.
 He lives in Greenbelt with his wife and two kids.

 Dr. Caitlin McGrath is the Executive Director of Old Greenbelt Theatre and also sits on the FGT board.
 Caitlin received a PhD in Cinema and Media Studies from the University of Chicago in 2010.
 She has been a resident of Greenbelt since 2011.
 In 2013, she revived the Friends of Greenbelt Theatre, which was then incorporated and achieved non-profit status in 2014.
 Her vision for the Theatre is to transform it into a center for film culture in Prince George’s County.